department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 <div class="va-introtext">

-Are you the spouse or dependent child (a child who depends on a parent for financial support) of a Servicemember who’s covered under Servicemembers’ Group Life Insurance (SGLI)?
-If yes, you may qualify for term life insurance coverage through Family Servicemembers’ Group Life Insurance (FSGLI).
+Are you the spouse or dependent child of a Servicemember who’s covered under Servicemembers’ Group Life Insurance (SGLI)?
+If you are, you may qualify for term life insurance coverage through Family Servicemembers’ Group Life Insurance (FSGLI).
 Find out if you qualify—and how to manage your coverage.

 </div>